Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

-"N-No thank you!
+"N-No, thank you!
 I have had enough amusement for the day.
 I-I shall take my leave."
 Stark stuttered as he casually tried to move quickly away.

 "Oh my.
 That's unfortunate.
 I was hoping to become more familiar with the new knight recruits.
-I had heard of a potentially strong knight, but seems that he was a bit lacking in the personality department."
+I had heard of a potentially strong knight, but it seems that he was a bit lacking in the personality department."
 The guy winked at us as we watched Stark speedily walk out the door.

 Somehow, this guy also seemed a bit off…

 "Hello, my dear Eri!
 How are we today?"
 Cornelius took her hand and kissed it, before turning towards me.
 "And who might this gentleman be?"

 "This is Claude.
 Claude Evers, my new familiar."
 Eryn looked back at me.
 "And this is Earl Cornelius von Reichenstein."